College Football News Preview 2020: Previewing, predicting, and looking ahead to the Oklahoma Sooners season with what you need to know.

 – CeeDee Lamb is gone to the Dallas Cowboys, but great recruiting classes are about to payoff at receiver.
 Charleston Rambo was second on the team with 43 catches and five scores – averaging over 17 yards per catch – and 2019 star recruit Jadon Haselwood will play a huge role if and when he’s all back full after suffering an offseason leg injury.

-Trejan Bridges is a special talent, but he’s expected to miss the first five games of the season after being suspended by the NCAA.
+Trejan Bridges is a special talent, but he’s expected to miss the first few games of the season after being suspended by the NCAA.
 UCLA transfer Theo Howard will eventually be a factor after suffering a torn Achilles tendon.
-There are more than enough talents – Theo Wease was every bit the recruit last year that Haselwood was – to keep the passing game explosive.
+Even with all of the concerns, there are more than enough talents – Theo Wease was every bit the recruit last year that Haselwood was – to keep the passing game explosive.

 NEXT: College Football News Preview 2020: Oklahoma Sooners Defense 3 Things To Know